JaapBraam/LoRaWanGateway/README.md

 + Port the OneChannelGateway to NodeMCU/LUA (https://github.com/things4u/ESP-1ch-Gateway) - Done!
 + Add support for sending messages to nodes - Done!
 + Add support for OTAA - Done!
-+ Add support for receiving multiple SF's on a channel
++ Add support for receiving multiple SF's on a channel - Done!
 + Add support for more than one channel

 ## Why LUA?